aws-samples/non-profit-blockchain/new-member/README.md

 ## Step 18: Account B installs the latest version of the chaincode
 On the Fabric client node in Account B.

-If you run the query statement again it will fail.
+If you run the query statement from Step 15 on Account B it will fail.
 This is because the peer node in Account B does not have the latest version of the chaincode:

 ```
 $ docker exec -e "CORE_PEER_TLS_ENABLED=true" -e "CORE_PEER_TLS_ROOTCERT_FILE=/opt/home/managedblockchain-tls-chain.pem" \